ForestAdmin/documentation-user-guide/getting-started/master-your-ui/create-and-manage-smart-views.md

 ### Impact on related data

-Once your Smart view is applied, it will also be displayed in your record's related data.
+Once your Smart View is applied, it will also be displayed in your record's related data.

 #### In the related data section

 ![](<../../.gitbook/assets/image (405).png>)

-#### In the summary view
+#### In the Summary View

 ![](<../../.gitbook/assets/image (3) (1).png>)